jeffjkwok/algorithms/Concepts/dataStructures.md

 # Data Structures
-<sub>Notes for data structures from Cracking the Coding Interview and other resources.</sub>
+<sub>Notes for data structures from CTCI and other resources.</sub>

+## Arrays

+A practical and classic data structure where data is stored.
+Pretty self explanatory, however I will list some built-in functions and different ways to do things.

+Luckily in JavaScript, can contain objects of different types.

+In JS, you can check if an object is an array by using the function: Array.isArray()

+Creating Arrays
+var arr = [];
+var arr = new Array();

 ## Hash Table